 The trust’s vision is to engage pupils in learning, through motivational teaching and opportunities; to empower children with a tangible sense of purpose and ambition for better life chances and to achieve excellent outcomes for pupils, staff and communities.

 This vision is underpinned by the values of Innovation, Responsibility and Care.

 Trustees – or non-executive directors - are both charity trustees and company directors of the academy trust; the role is to hold to account the executive and senior leadership team to account.
 The board of trustees manages the business of the academy trust and may exercise all the powers of the trust.
 The trustees ensure compliance with the trust’s charitable objects and with company and charity law.

 Non-executive directors will be responsible for maintaining stability during a period of rapid growth and the management of a dynamic structure.
 The role also includes contributing to financial planning for sustainability and growth, and holding the CEO/CFO to account.

 The competencies required for this role include:

-The trust seeks two individuals with a genuine interest in the provision of the best possible educational experiences for children within the schools’ communities and can offer their skills, knowledge and time to help the trust achieve its objectives over the ensuing period.
+The trust seeks an individuals with a genuine interest in the provision of the best possible educational experiences for children within the schools’ communities and can offer their skills, knowledge and time to help the trust achieve its objectives over the ensuing period.

 6 hours per month minimum.